GSA/citizenscience.gov/_posts/2017-08-01-spotlight-on-a-citizen-scientist-craig-wollam-with-beachwatchers.md

 class: center-top-twenty
 ---

-**This week, our spotlight is a first-hand account from a citizen scientist:**

 My name is Craig Wollam, and I’m a retired construction superintendent and project manager.
 I’ve long been interested in the marine world.
 Ever since I poked my head into tide pools I’ve been fascinated by the diversity of marine life that the Pacific Northwest has to offer.
 But it was not until 2010 that I put my interest to action, when I started volunteering with Washington State University’s (WSU) BeachWatchers Program.

 WSU BeachWatchers’ mission is to train environmental volunteers and citizen scientists.
 With BeachWatchers, my science bug got rekindled and I became interested in helping out long-term monitoring science programs.